4th April. Easter Day

 I think of my painting , it’s a child giving birth to the world through her mouth/voice.
 It’s the act of speaking, of bearing witness (to herself).
 Her mouth is closed, her skin transparent, her eyes are closed, turned inwards.

 I think again of the messages tattoo-ed on the long yellow dagger of the Solan.
-They’re written by the colours of the rocky ledges where he was born and raised, all the greys of stone and pebble.
-They’re incised by the guardians of that place, the eyes inside of my body can decipher them.
+They’re written by the airs of the rocky ledges where he was born.
+They’re incised by the guardians of that place; the eyes inside of my body can decipher them.

 Fledgling mother with wing stumps, wing stems like unfurling leaves, foetal roundness, softness, so as not to pierce the amniotic sac, my tender growing-ness pushing against the pregnant air.
 The rounding air, the skin of the paper smoothed around me, I stretch out my growing limbs beneath your hand, your fat oily crayon, your sea-green, your petal-pink, chalky-white marks.
 Your eyes closed in bliss or weariness, your sense of finding your way with your hands.
 Of trusting the music today, the fire, the small fire growing from my nipple, the flame you inhale, you welcome me with your lips.